ripopov/gdb_systemc_trace/README.md

 ## Troubleshooting

-Double check that you are using Python 2.7 in GDB and STL pretty printers are installed.
+Double check that STL pretty printers are installed.